 It is not possible to make a game without values.
 A simple platformer values physical performance as a positive thing, both in the agility of its character and in the player’s fast reflexes and hand-eye coordination.
 A simple puzzle game does the same with analytical thinking.
 That most of these messages, individually, have a negligible impact on our lives, does not mean they don’t exist as messages.
 Being aware of these messages is the first and most modest goal of any person who wants to exercise any form of reflexive cultural critique.

-As for the rest, any value a game conveys to us has to reinforce or contradict other values we bring from the rest of our instruction and experience.
+Any value a game conveys to us has to reinforce or contradict other values we bring from the rest of our instruction and experience.
 World of Warcraft tells us it’s great to engage in cooperation and in violence.
 Since we bring our moral opinions from outside the game, we can effortlessly follow the former advice and ignore the latter.

 However, when society promotes certain toxic values and a developing team decides to make a game reinforcing them, the excuse that games are pure entertainment is beside the point.

-What’s the point of hiding behind the fact that no player is turning sexist because they played a misogyny-ridden game?
+What’s the point in hiding behind the fact that no player is turning sexist because they played a misogyny-ridden game?
 To which extent freedom of expression to say something means the rest of the world has no freedom to criticize it?
 It’d be like handing out clubs to people on the street telling them to start hitting each other, then defending your actions by arguing nobody was going to follow your instructions anyway.